 Sec.
-7-9-2.1. - 7-9-2 Terms of Office.
+7-9-2.1. - Terms of Office.

-The term of each member generally coincides with the term of office of the Supervisor from the district in which the member resides.
+The term of each member coincides with the term of office of the Supervisor from the district in which the member resides.
 The term automatically terminates upon expiration of the Supervisor's term of office.
-The term of office of any member whose term of office has not expired shall not be affected by any change in the boundaries of the district from which he or she the supervisor was appointed.
+The term of office of any member whose term of office has not expired shall not be affected by any change in the boundaries of the district from which the supervisor was appointed.
 All members shall serve at the discretion of the Board of Supervisors; and any member of the Commission may have his or her membership terminated by majority vote of the Board of Supervisors.
 A vacancy thereby created shall be filled in the same manner as the original appointment.

 Sec.
-7-9-2.2. - 7-9-3 Meetings.
+7-9-2.2. - Meetings.